Stellar Wind-Blown Bubbles as Environments for Late-Time Rebrightening of Gamma-Ray Burst Afterglows: Analytical Explanation for Afterglow Rebrighting

 \section{Analytical Explanation for Afterglow Rebrighting}

 Based on~\cite{Li_Lin_LateAfterglowBump/Plateau_2021}, we briefly discuss how the rebrightening behavior occurs.
-The derivations based on the external-forward shock dynamics of a tophat jet with its half-opening angle as $\theta_{\rm j}$.
+The derivation is based on the external-forward shock dynamics of a tophat jet with its half-opening angle as $\theta_{\rm j}$.
 The specific frequencies $\nu_{\rm m}$ and $\nu_{\rm c}$, and the peak spectral flux $F_{\nu, \max}$ can be calculated.
 For on-axis viewer ($\theta_{\rm v}< \theta_{\rm j}$),

 and for off-axis viewer ($\theta_{\rm v}> \theta_{\rm j}+ 1/\bar{\Gamma}$),